Lindt8/PHITS-Tools/CONTRIBUTING.md

 If you would like to contribute a new function or changes to any existing functions, feel free to fork this repository, make a new branch with your additions/changes, and make a pull request.
 (GitHub has a [nice short guide](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) on this process.)

+## Note about DCHAIN Tools and Git Submodules
+Note that [DCHAIN Tools](https://github.com/Lindt8/DCHAIN-Tools) is included in PHITS Tools as a [Git Submodule](https://gist.github.com/gitaarik/8735255), and this has some implications.
+First, any development for DCHAIN Tools should be pointed at the [DCHAIN Tools repository](https://github.com/Lindt8/DCHAIN-Tools) instead of here.
+(Feel free to make suggestions for it in Issues either here or there, though with a preference for the DCHAIN Tools repo.)

+If you wish to clone the PHITS-Tools repository and also grab the DCHAIN-Tools files, you need to add the `--recurse-submodules` flag to your `clone` command.

+`gh repo clone https://github.com/Lindt8/PHITS-Tools -- --recurse-submodules`

 <!--

 ## Testing, reporting issues, and contributing